Cathy Hughes: Career

 Before radio, in the mid-1960s, Hughes worked for an African American newspaper called the Omaha Star.
-Hughes began her career in 1969 at KOWH in Omaha, but left for Washington, D.C. after she was offered a job as an administrative assistant with Tony Brown at the School of Communications at Howard University.
+Hughes began her career in 1969 at KOWH in Omaha, but left for Washington, D.C., after she was offered a job as an administrative assistant with Tony Brown at the School of Communications at Howard University.
 In 1973, she became General Sales Manager of the university's radio station, WHUR-FM, increasing station revenue from $250,000 to $3 million in her first year.
 In 1975, Hughes became the first woman vice president and general manager of a station in the nation's capital and created the format known as the "Quiet Storm," which revolutionized urban radio and was aired on over 480 stations nationwide.

 During her marriage with Dewey Hughes in 1979, they set out to purchase a radio station.
 Successfully finding a lender after being denied thirty-two times by banks, in 1980 Hughes and then-husband Dewey founded Radio One, subsequently buying AM radio station WOL 1450 in Washington, D.C.
 After the previous employees had destroyed the facility, she faced financial difficulties and subsequently lost her home and moved with her young son to live at the station.
 Her fortunes began to change when she revamped the R&B station to a 24-hour talk radio format with the theme, "Information is Power."
-Hughes served as the station's Morning Show Host for 11 years.
+Hughes was the station's Morning Show Host for 11 years.
 In 1982 the bank had threatened to cease payments to Hughes investment unless she agreed to airing music.
 She decided to keep her station airing a talk format in the morning and music throughout the day.
 WOL is still the most-listened-to talk radio station in the nation's capital.